cutlersr/iggypop/README.rst

 `Hybrid` codon optimization
 -----------------

 The two main methods of optimizing sequences are match_codon_usage (MCU), which randomly samples codons based on their usage frequency, and use_best_codon (UBC).
-MCU generates sequences that typically have `CAI <https://en.wikipedia.org/wiki/Codon_Adaptation_Index.>`_values of ~0.75, and UBC generates CAI values 1.
+MCU generates sequences that typically have `CAI <https://en.wikipedia.org/wiki/Codon_Adaptation_Index>`_ values of ~0.75, and UBC generates CAI values 1.
 In some cases, you may want CAI values between those ranges, for example, to create many versions of high CAI sequences (UBC usually generates only one sequence).
 The --codon_opt  hybrid parameter allows this with the `--pct` parameter determining the target sequence difference from the input sequence (the default values shoot for ~20% difference).
 You may need to tweak the pct parameter to hit your desired CAI value.

 .. code:: bash